osg-htc/user-documentation/documentation/htc_workloads/specific_resources/annex.md

 | perlmutter     | NERSC Users     | regular<br>debug<br>shared                                                                                          | This resource may be available to users with CLI access to NERSC's Perlmutter system.                  |
 | spark          | CHTC@UW-Madison | shared<br>int<br>pre                                                                                                | This resource is specific to the [University of Wisconsin-Madison Community](https://chtc.cs.wisc.edu) |

+!!! question "Don't see **your** resource listed?"

-If you have access to other resources and want to use them with the HTCondor Annex, please contact us at [support@osg-htc.org](mailto:support@osg-htc.org) to discuss potential integration.
+    We are actively working to expand the list of supported resources for HTCondor Annex.
+If you have access to an HPC cluster, cloud environment, or other computing resource that you would like to use with the OSPool, please reach out to us at [support@osg-htc.org](mailto:support@osg-htc.org) to discuss potential integration.

 # Basic Annex Workflow